 As an example, if your business is centered around sporting goods, your consumer is likely a person who enjoys playing and watching sports.
 Therefore, it would be a better idea to show ads on sites that feature sports articles or game analysis, as opposed to a mommy blog discussing the latest cookie recipes.
-Now this doesn’t mean that people who visit cookie recipe sites never like sporting goods.
-It just means there is a far higher correlation between those who read sport articles and those who also play sports.
+Now, this doesn’t mean that people who visit cookie recipe sites never like sporting goods.
+It just means there is a far higher correlation between those who read sports articles and those who also play sports.
 You have to remember it’s not about catching every single potential customer, it’s about spending your marketing dollars effectively and working to get the best return on your marketing investment.
-So while you probably could spend hundreds of dollars to find the few baking and sport enthusiasts and hope they become customers, you could save a lot of money by targeting people based on their related interests.
+So while you probably could spend hundreds of dollars to find the few baking and sports enthusiasts and hope they become customers, you could save a lot of money by targeting people based on their related interests.

 What’s The Competition Like?

 So what are your competitors doing, and what aren’t they doing?
 Is the market extremely saturated already?
 Or is there room for one more player?
 These are the questions that need answers in order to help determine marketing amounts.
 There are plenty of tools available, from free to paid, that will go deep into letting you know what your competition is doing.